All Episodes

 Pick the target, freeze it, personalize it, and polarize it.

-Uh that's just an effort to delegitimize Fox in the eyes of people, in the eyes of voters.
+That's just an effort to delegitimize Fox in the eyes of people, in the eyes of voters.

-It's and they're they're afraid to go there.
+And they're afraid to go there.

-I mean, I uh take that back.
+I mean, I take that back.

-I don't think it's they picked him.
+I don't think they picked him.

-I think that they agreed to let MSNBC televise the debate.
+I think that they agreed to let MSNBC televise the debate, and MSNBC picks the moderator.

-He worked as a legislative aide for Tip O'Neill when Tip O'Neill was the speaker of the House.
+He worked as a legislative aide for Tip O'Neill when Tip O'Neill was the Speaker of the House.

 Yes.